Human-Centered AI · NIST CAISI · Schmidt Sciences HAVI · Kenyon AI CoLab

 NIST CAISI

-Representing the MLA · LLM evaluation & red-teaming
+LLM evaluation & red-teaming for U.S. AI standards

 Schmidt Sciences HAVI